STMicroelectronics/x-cube-azrtos-h7/Projects/STM32H743I-EVAL/Applications/FileX/Fx_Nand_Write_Read_File/README.md

 ### <b>Hardware and Software environment</b>

   - This application runs on STM32H743xx devices.
+  - This application has been tested using an internal custom test board embedding a Micron MT29F2G16ABAEAWP NAND flash device and plugged on
-  - This application has been tested with STMicroelectronics STM32H743I-EVAL boards Revision: MB1246-B03. and can be easily tailored to any other supported device and development board.
+    STM32H743I-EVAL boards Revision: MB1246-B03 and can be easily tailored to any other supported device and development board.

   - This application uses USART1 to display logs, the hyperterminal configuration is as follows:
       - BaudRate = 115200 baud